magento/devdocs/README.md

 ## Contributors

-Our goal is to provide the Magento community with comprehensive and quality technical documentation.
+Our goal is to cater to the Magento community with comprehensive and quality technical documentation.
 We believe that to accomplish that goal we need experts from the community to share their knowledge with us and each other.
 We are thankful to all of our contributors for improving Magento documentation.

 ![](https://raw.githubusercontent.com/wiki/magento/magento2/images/dev_docs_contributors.png)